Feedback may be hard to deal with, but it is essential in so many ways.

-It was instructive and utterly irrelevant.
-A few minutes into the workshop I started to feel as if I was sitting in a chair filled with nails.
+It was instructive but utterly irrelevant.
+A few minutes into the workshop I started to feel as if I was sitting in a chair made of nails.
 It was hard to keep still and even harder to keep my mouth shut.
 I hate having to keep quiet during silly monologues, especially the ones that are built on top of ego and self-pity.

 Half-way through the workshop they finally decided to do something productive: analyze a short story they had written.